BSFEMA/character_frequency_counter/README.md

 When I started using Linux, I rewrote this in Python using Tkinter for the GUI.
 This was my first application using Tkinter.
 I later learned Gtk + Glade, so I re-wrote this again using that for the GUI.

 I'm including both versions here as they are essentially the same application, just with a different GUI language.
 I thought that this might be useful to someone either as an application by itself (I still occasionally use this), or as an example of the differences between Tkinter and Gtk.

+Update:  I included a screensshot of both versions.